RizosConstantinos/AI_Identification_System/README.md

 ---

 ## Key Results
-The system successfully monitors multiple access points, providing a synchronized **Grand Total** of people within a restricted area, a critical feature for safety and security management.
-It was developed and evaluated at the **Hellenic Air Force Academy**.
+The system successfully monitors multiple access points, providing a synchronized **Grand Total** of people within a restricted area.
+This feature is critical for safety protocols, security auditing, and dynamic resource allocation.
+The project was developed and evaluated at the **Hellenic Air Force Academy**, receiving high marks for technical execution and real-world applicability.

 ---